SSG is reader-supported and we may earn an affiliate commission from Amazon purchases through our links

 Shark PowerDetect IP1251

 It is compatible with an auto-empty station.
-The brushroll system senses direction and sucks debris even in reserve so you don't have to return and push forward again.
+The brushroll system senses direction and sucks debris even in reverse, so you don't have to return and push forward again.
 It also automatically senses edges, dirt, and floor type, adjusting power for better pickup.
-The cleaner flexes when it needs to reach out under the furniture.
+The cleaner flexes when it needs to reach under the furniture.

 The Shark PowerDetect IP1251 is ideal if you are looking a cleaner for carpets and hard floors.